The following article has been approved for publishing because it serves the cause of the Light.

 Evil Pays Better: In the second novel, Anton grimly notes how a Dark Other (of a lower rank than he) can easily afford to fly business class, while he has to fly economy.

 Subverted in New Watch, where Anton finds out that his Watch-issued ATM card doesn't have a limit.
 Theoretically, any Watch member can get as much money as they want, but it's not really their nature to be greedy.
 When asked, Geser simply says that being able to predict stock markets and currency exchange rates means that the Watch is never short on money.
-When Gesre asks if Anton wants to get a Bentley, Anton says that his own car works just fine.
+When Geser asks if Anton wants to get a Bentley, Anton instead opts for a more practical SUV.
 Besides, a fancy car would only invite curses from the unwitting humans.

 This actually goes against what Anton notes in the second novel, that it's difficult for the Night Watch to make a lot of money using honest means.
 Then again, not everything the Light Others do is honest, so Anton may simply be a Wide-Eyed Idealist at this point.
 Besides, what's so dishonest about calculating probabilities?
 Everybody does it.
 The Others just do it a lot better.

 Technically, the card does have a limit.
 However, since Geser has deliberately chosen a foreign bank to keep the money, which doesn't report the balance to ATMs belonging to Russian banks, the Watch employees can't see it.
 Anton does try to get a large amount of money, and the machine spits it out without a problem, so there is, at least, no (visible) limit on how much cash one can get in a day.

 When Anton makes a joke about a private jet when being sent by Geser to London, Geser in all seriousness replies that he's considering buying one for the Watch and asks Anton which model is better.
 Anton just shakes his head in bewilderment and leaves.